-- (a) the names of the directors considered by the board to be independent directors; - (b) if a director has an interest, position, association or relationship of the type described in Box 2.3 but the board is of the opinion that it does not compromise the independence of the director, the nature of the interest, position, association or relationship in question and an explanation of why the board is of that opinion; and

-(c) the length of service of each director.
+- (a) the names of the directors considered by the board to be independent directors - (b) if a director has an interest, position or relationship of the type described in Box 2.3 but the board is of the opinion that it does not compromise the independence of the director, the nature of the interest, position or relationship in question and an explanation of why the board is of that opinion, and - (c) the length of service of each director.

-The Board has a majority of directors who satisfy the criteria for independence as outlined in Box 2.3 of the ASX Recommendations.
+The Board has a majority of directors who satisfy the criteria for independence as outlined in the ASX Recommendations.